-On 22nd Dec 2019, Dr Chua was invited to speak at the Baby World of Wonders seminar to a room full of new parents with their little ones aged between 6 to 12months.
+On 22 Dec 2019, Dr Chua Xiuzhen was invited to speak at the Baby World of Wonders seminar to a room full of new parents and their little ones.
+The little ones were 6-12 months old.

 She equipped parents with important and informative tips on infant care and here’s a summary of all the tips for those who missed it!

 Your Baby’s New Skills

 Dr Chua started by talking about the growing stages of babies between 6 to 12 months old and explained how the baby’s development is shown in their body language as they grow..
 These signs can help parents identify what to do next for their child:

 - Starts to pay more attention to what their hands can do

 - Holds their feet

 - Learns to use their index fingers